BillaBear/website/content/posts/creating-dynamic-workflows-with-symfony.md

 * The first argument for the Definition is an array of strings that contain the names for each Place.
 * The second argument for Definition is an array of Symfony Workflow Transitions with the transitions building being linked from each other in order as being in the array.
 * The third argument is an array of strings with the starting positions for a workflow.
 In our case we just take the first value from the array of Place names since it's in order.
-* The fourt and final argument is a MetadataStoreInterface, which we just the use the default InMemoryMetadataStore with two empty arrays and an instance of
+* The fourth and final argument is a MetadataStoreInterface, which we just the use the default InMemoryMetadataStore with two empty arrays and an instance of

 ```php
         $definition = new Definition(